zeyongj/Lens-Calculator-Java-Program/README.md

 ## Introduction

-- This is the first assignment of CMPT 276, and the professor is Dr.Fraser.
+- This is the first assignment of CMPT 276, and the professor is Dr. Fraser.

 - This assignment is to implement a lens calculator program which is written on Java.